Pesto is a classic condiment that everyone loves. This recipe is both delicious and vegan – so if you’re a fan of pesto, check it out!

 That's why the blanching argument.
 Technically, blanching does keep the pesto green for longer, but at the cost of reducing its flavor, especially if done incorrectly.

-Basil is an extremely delicate herb that loses flavor easily when heated up.
+Basil is an extremely delicate herb that loses flavor quickly when heated up.
 And so we do not recommend it.
-That's also why we do not recommend heating up the pesto on a pan.
+That’s also why we do not recommend heating the pesto on a pan.

-Also, I honestly have never seen my Italian nonna blanch basil when making pesto, and hers was a pretty good one.
+Also, I have never seen my Italian nonna blanch basil when making pesto, and hers was pretty good.

-Instead, we recommend adding some iced water to the food processor to keep the basil cool while it blends.
-The low temperature will slow down oxidation, and the basil will stay greener for longer.
+Instead, we recommend adding iced water to the food processor to keep the basil cool while it blends.
+The low temperature will slow oxidation, and the basil will stay greener for longer.

 Pulse

-Blending continuously will heat up the basil, and we don't want to do that.
-Basil doesn't like heat (see the previous tip).
+Blending continuously will heat the basil; we don’t want to do that.
+Basil doesn’t like heat (see the previous tip).
 Pulse instead.

 Questions

-Basil pesto sauce is not vegan because it contains parmesan cheese.
-Technically, parmesan is not vegetarian either because it contains rennet, which is extracted from the stomach lining of calves.
+Traditional basil pesto sauce is not vegan because it contains parmesan cheese.
+Technically, parmesan is not vegetarian either because it contains rennet, extracted from calves’ stomach lining.

 You can substitute blended almonds and nutritional yeast for parmesan in vegan pesto.